-How a few stories of regret fuel the U.S. push to restrict gender transition care
+How a Few Stories of Regret Fuel the Push to Restrict Gender Transition Care

 Their stories of regret and irreversible physical transformation have tapped into strong emotions about rapidly shifting gender norms — from hardened prejudice to parental worry.
 Lawmakers have used these accounts to override objections from all major medical associations, which oppose bans on transition care, as well as testimony from the far larger number of transgender people who say transitioning improved their mental health.

-“They don’t really care,” said Chelsea Freels, 17, a transgender high-school student in Missouri who testified at legislative hearings there to oppose bills that Cole supported.
+“They don’t really care,” said Chelsea Freels, 17, a transgender high school student in Missouri who testified at legislative hearings there to oppose bills that Cole supported.
 Freels says hormone therapy has helped her thrive.
 She is more comfortable socially and deeply involved on the robotics team.
 But she says Republican lawmakers look away when she tells them this story.

 “They’re on their phones,” she said in an interview.
 The Missouri Legislature last week passed a ban on transition care for transgender youth.